Introduction

 Introduction.

-Always perform the following activities for bulb replacement in the
+Always perform the following activities for bulb replacement in the specified sequence ⇒

 :

 1. Safely park the vehicle on a horizontal and firm surface, and a safe distance away from moving traffic where possible ⇒ Parking.
+Choose a well-lit area if available, switch on the emergency flashers if roadside work is unavoidable, and make sure the vehicle cannot roll while the exterior lighting is being inspected or serviced.

 4. Turn off the turn signal if it is activated.
+The affected circuit should not be operating while the bulb holder is being removed or installed.

 5. Vehicles with an automatic transmission: Engage the parking lock